|National motto: ...|

 - Calvinism, followed by some Lithuanians in northeastern Lithuania.

-These eleven religions are enscribed as traditional religions.
+These seven religious groups are enshrined as traditional religions.
 In modern times new religious sects were established as well.

 Czechs in Lithuania